This article describes a component of Azure Machine Learning designer.

 The component calculates the important scores for each column, and returns a row of summary statistics for each variable (data column) provided as input.

 Add the Summarize Data component to your pipeline.
 You can find this component in the Statistical Functions category in the designer.

 Connect the dataset for which you want to generate a report.

 No additional parameters are required.
-By default, the module analyzes all columns that are provided as input, and depending on the type of values in the columns, outputs a relevant set of statistics as described in the Results section.
+By default, the component analyzes all columns that are provided as input, and depending on the type of values in the columns, outputs a relevant set of statistics as described in the Results section.